wulms/bidsconvertr_rtd/docs/source/md_files/usage_notes_user_settings.md

 ### Is your DICOM data structured as ‘session/subject’ or ‘subject/session’.

-The tool extracts extracts the subject- and session-ID’s based on these order.
+The tool extracts extracts the subject- and session-ID’s based on this order.
 The terminal shows the folders.

 Please note: Any subject- or session-ID’s are possible!
 Also without